How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Champagne behaves differently at various temperatures.
 For optimal flow:

-• Target 8–10°C (46–50°F) – This slightly chilled state reduces excessive foaming while maintaining fluidity
+• Target 8 to 10 degrees Celsius (46 to 50 degrees Fahrenheit).
+This slightly chilled state reduces excessive foaming while maintaining fluidity.

-• Pre-chill glasses for 15 minutes – Prevents rapid temperature change during pouring
+• Pre-chill glasses for 15 minutes to prevent rapid temperature change during pouring.

-• Avoid freezer chilling – Ice crystals form below 4°C (39°F), creating uneven pours
+• Avoid freezer chilling.
+Ice crystals form below 4 degrees Celsius (39 degrees Fahrenheit), creating uneven pours.

 Pro Tip: Submerge bottles in an ice bucket for 30 minutes (not just the neck) for even cooling.